wjoe2046/starwars-api/README.md

 * The film(s) the character was featured in

 #### Create starWarsController.validateRequestCharacter
 Before we start making requests to the SWAPI, we'll want to validate our incoming requests to make sure we have the correct data required to process the request.
 In order to get additional information about a character, we'll need the character information to be passed to us in the request body.
-Since we already have body-parser configured to parse the request body, now all we need to do is setup some custom middleware to _validate_ that request body.
+Since we already have express.json() configured to parse the request body, now all we need to do is setup some custom middleware to _validate_ that request body.
 1. [  ] In the `server/controllers/starWarsController.js` file, add a new method called `validateRequestCharacter`.
 1. [  ] This new function should check the following:
     1. [  ] Verify there is a property called `character` on the request body.